- The Bottom Line

 Cool Heads required – Fewer Millennials are buying

-However, while today’s first time buyers are sharp with the budget, they are also older than previous generations.
-Because it it more difficult to get on to the property ladder.
-They need time to save up or get financing.
+However, while today’s first time buyers are sharp with the budget, they are also older than previous generations of first time buyers.

 Millennials not buying Homes

-The generation which came before Generation Y (ie, Generation X) was lucky – the opportunities to invest and build a property portfolio cheaply and quickly just 15 years ago almost defy belief today, given today’s climate.
+Previous generations were lucky – opportunities to invest and build a property portfolio cheaply and quickly in the 1980 and 90s almost defy belief.

-The rise of the gig-economy making a steady income flow, which banks prefer when lending, more difficult to to achieve has also shaken up the buying pattern.
+The rise of the gig-economy has also shaken up the buying pattern.

 Millennials investing – Going from renting to buying